SBouchier/SQL-install-script/README.md

--Features: Which features you want enabled for the instance (Optional) -SQLauthentication: A switch to set up SQL authentication for the instance, if used (Optional) -SQLpwd: The password for the SQL authentication, only if enabled above
+-Features: Which features you want enabled for the instance (Optional) -SQLauthentication: A switch to set up SQL authentication for the instance, if used (Optional) -SQLpwd: The password for the SQL authentication, only if enabled above (Optional) -FindInstall: A switch that will run a post install check to see if an active process exists for the new server.

 ---
 ExampleSSMS - Installs SSMS onto your machine.
 Params: